barneymiao/SbM-Lab.github.io/_pages/about.md

 Welcome to our lab website!! 👋😊

 This is the front page of website for the Smart Building Materials (SbM) Lab led by Dr. Barney Haoyun Miao.
-The research group was formed in 2026 and is currently based at the University of Calgary.
+The research group was formed in July 2026 and is currently based at the University of Calgary.

+Why Smart Building Materials (SbM)?
+The word **"Smart"** in SbM represents more than just digital technology.
+It reflects our vision for the future of construction: materials that are **smart by design, smart by manufacturing, and smart throughout their lifetime**.
+We develop **smart materials** by creating affordable, low-carbon alternatives to conventional construction materials.
+We enable **smart manufacturing** by integrating AI and non-destructive sensing to monitor and optimize material production.
+Finally, we support **smart infrastructure** by using data-driven approaches to predict performance and improve the resilience of built systems.

-The Smart Building Materials (SbM) Lab advances the next generation of construction materials through the integration of nature-inspired material design, artificial intelligence, sensing technologies, and circular manufacturing strategies.
+By combining sustainable materials with artificial intelligence, the SbM-Lab is advancing the next generation of construction materials through the integration of nature-inspired material design, artificial intelligence, sensing technologies, and circular manufacturing strategies.
 Our mission is to develop affordable, high-performance, and environmentally responsible materials that enable a transition toward a decarbonized and resilient built environment.

+### **Overview of SbM-Lab**

 The construction industry is responsible for a significant portion of global carbon emissions, resource consumption, and material waste.
 To address these challenges, our research develops Smart Circular Building Materials (SCBM)—a closed-loop framework that integrates material innovation, lifecycle assessment, intelligent monitoring, and circularity to transform how construction materials are designed, manufactured, and reused.